Jobs

 Manage job runs

-Use the following commands to manage job runs:
+Use the following commands to manage job runs.

 Create job runs

-To create a job run, use dr.registry.JobRun.create, as shown in the following example:
+To create a job run, use dr.registry.JobRun.create:

 import datarobot as dr